Noleli/homepage/_posts/2019-12-01-the-entropy-of-crossing-the-street.md

 So, if you can manage to stare at either the left or right segments for a whole second, you're still better off looking at the left segments, but not by much.

-I'll leave figuring out the entropy rates for looking at it longer as an exercise for the reader.
+I'll leave figuring out the entropy rates for looking at it longer as an exercise for the reader, because I'm done overthinking this (for now).

 ---